kanghuawu/donation-analytics/README.md

 # Summary

 This project is about solving [coding challenge](https://github.com/InsightDataScience/donation-analytics) from [Insight Data Engineering Program](http://insightdataengineering.com).
-My approach solving the problem relies heavily on Java 8 `stream`, `lambda` as well as other functional programming paradigms which are well suited for handling streaming data.
+My approach solving the problem relies heavily on Java 8 `stream`, `lambda` as well as other functional programming paradigms (e.g. immutable objects) which are well suited for handling streaming data.

 ## Depedencies